Sceliphrini

-Mud dauber (or "mud wasp") is a name commonly applied to a number of wasps from either the family Sphecidae or Crabronidae which build their nests from mud; this excludes members of the family Vespidae (especially the subfamily Eumeninae), which are instead referred to as "potter wasps".
-Mud daubers are variable in appearance.
-Most are long, slender wasps about 1 in in length.
-The name refers to the nests that are made by the female wasps, which consist of mud molded into place by the wasp's mandibles.
+Sceliphrini, also known as mud-dauber wasps, mud daubers, dirt daubers, or mud wasps, is a tribe of thread-waisted wasp that build their nests from mud.
+Their common name refers to the nests that are made by the female wasps, which consist of mud molded into place by the wasp's mandibles.
+Mud daubers are long, slender wasps about 1 in in length.
 Mud daubers are not normally aggressive, but can become belligerent when threatened.
 Stings are uncommon.